csinva/csinva.github.io/_notes/ai/search.md

   - *global constraint* - arbitrary number of variables (doesn't have to be all)
 - converting graphs to only binary constraints
   - every finite-domain constraint can be reduced to set of binary constraints w/ enough auxiliary variables
-  - another way to convert an n-ary CSP to a binary one is the *dual graph* transformation - create a new graph in which there is one variable for each constraint in the original graph and one binary constraint for each pair of original constraints that share variables
+  - *dual graph* transformation - create a new graph in which there is one variable for each constraint in the original graph and one binary constraint for each pair of original constraints that share variables
 - also can have *preference constraints* instead of *absolute constraints*

 ### inference